 - Hobbies are normally different from an author’s journalism clients.
 To help in reducing disputes of interest, I constantly advise that writers focus their content marketing writing in a different niche than their journalism outlets.
 However, given that a lot of our knowledge is in the areas we have numerous clips in, it can be challenging for writers to find a brand-new topic that they also have proficiency in.
 Hobbies resolve this problem.

 - Writers are typically very passionate about their hobbies.
 The majority of people (if not all) just spend their leisure time on things that they like.
-So, if an author can find a hobby that equates into content marketing then the majority of the time they are more motivated to find market concepts so they can write about a topic that they really enjoy learning more about.
+So, if an author can find a hobby that equates to content marketing then the majority of the time they are more motivated to find market concepts so they can write about a topic that they really enjoy learning more about.
 And I typically find that I do my finest work when I am blogging about something that I care about.

 - Hobbies are typically very narrow in focus.
 Among the most significant difficulties writers have when finding markets for their specific niches is that their specific niche is too big.
 Health, finance, or parenting is too broad.
 But typically hobbies are narrower in focus.
-At one of my sessions at Client Connections, a writer created a specific niche of “leisure soccer for middle age ladies” was a great niche.
+At one of my sessions at Client Connections, a writer created a specific niche of “leisure soccer for middle age ladies” that was a great niche.
 And I provided her first pump because it was a very specified and a great specific niche.

 - Fewer writers approach hobby-related business.
 Large companies, Fortune 500 companies, and other companies in popular niches are frequently overrun with certified writers.
 But I feel very positive that the head of content marketing for ladies’ soccer products or roller derby skates doesn’t have a pile of writer’s resumes on her desk.
 You will have fewer competitors at these companies and more chances to stand apart.